naorleizer/pixie-angel/README.md

 - Tailwind is now compiled (no CDN) for optimized production builds
 - The original inline JS was split into small modules under `src/` for better maintainability
 - To avoid changing the HTML, existing `onclick=""` handlers still work via functions exposed on `window`
+- Backend API endpoints will be implemented to handle LLM logic for chat, challenges, and budget suggestions

 ## Troubleshooting